codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 	everything properly.

-In addition to the values above, the cookie and native drivers apply the following configuration values shared by the :doc:`Input <input>` and :doc:`Security <security>` classes:
+In addition to the values above, the cookie and native drivers apply the following configuration values shared by the :doc:`IncomingRequest <incomingrequest>` and :doc:`Security <security>` classes:

 ================== =============== ===========================================================================